-Client development consists of the following steps:

-- An IDL compiler takes the IDL file as input and generates client stub code. - 2.
-The code generation toolkit takes the IDL file as input and generates a complete client application. - The generated client is a dummy implementation that invokes every operation on each interface in the IDL file exactly once.
-The dummy client is a working application that can be built and run right away. - 3.
-You can modify the dummy client to complete the application.
-You do not have to write boilerplate CORBA code. - You build the application.
+You larations in the IDL file, generates a complete, working Orbix application. can then modify the generated code to add business logic to the lication. and ARNING: Orbix Mainframe does not support the code generation toolkit d distributed genies.
+You must develop Orbix applications in a inframe environment without the code generation toolkit (see page 55).
+Client development Clie nt development consists of the following steps: 1.
+An IDL compiler takes the IDL file as input and generates client stub code.
+2. The code generation toolkit takes the IDL file as input and generates a complete client application.
+The generated client is a dummy implementation that invokes every operation on each interface in the IDL file exactly once.
+The dummy client is a working application that can be built and run right away.
+3. You can modify the dummy client to complete the application.
+You do not have to write boilerplate CORBA code.
+4. You build the application.
 A makefile is generated by the code generation toolkit.

-Server development

-Server development consists of the following steps:

-- An IDL compiler takes the IDL file as input and generates server skeleton code. - 2.
-The code generation toolkit takes the IDL file as input and generates a complete server application. - Dummy implementation classes are generated for each interface appearing in the IDL file.
-The dummy server is a working application that can be built and run right away. - You can modify the dummy server to complete the application logic.You do not have to write boilerplate CORBA code. - The implementations of IDL interfaces can be modified by adding business logic to the class definitions.
+Server development Serv ver development consists of the following steps: 1.
+An IDL compiler takes the IDL file as input and generates server skeleton code.
+2. The code generation toolkit takes the IDL file as input and generates a complete server application.
+Dummy implementation classes are generated for each interface appearing in the IDL file.
+The dummy server is a working application that can be built and run right away.
+3. You can modify the dummy server to complete the application logic.
+You do not have to write boilerplate CORBA code.
+The implementations of IDL interfaces can be modified by adding business logic to the class definitions.
 4. You build the application.